I don’t know about you but I hate when I put a lot of work into content only to have it fizzle and dud.

 There’s so much information out there that they get into a mode where they’re just browsing around without really appreciating the value.
 They’ll read the post, maybe jot down some notes, and never put things into motion.
 They’re window shoppers.

 Similar to the go exclusive method is deciding to reinvigorate the piece by taking it down and finding a proper trade/industry magazine that could use the piece.

 - Trade magazines are going to the real professionals that are ready to take action

-- Being covered in an industry magazine does wonders for exposing and growing your brand
+- Being covered in an industry magazine does wonder for exposing and growing your brand

 - You could earn a hefty penny for your efforts